List of DC Comics imprints: Hanna-Barbera Beyond

 DC was granted the license to the Red Circle characters in 2008.
 DC planned to merge the characters into the DC Universe and tapped writer J. Michael Straczynski to write their introductory stories in the series The Brave and the Bold in 2009.
 The line was instead launched as a series of one-shots in August 2009.
 The Red Circle one-shots were followed in September by The Shield ongoing series with an Inferno back-up feature and The Web ongoing series with a Hangman back-up feature.
 Both titles folded after 10 issues, to be replaced by The Mighty Crusaders ongoing series which, by issue #3, was shortened to a six-issue miniseries.
-In July 2011, DC no longer had the rights to them.
+By July 2011, DC no longer had the rights to them.